 Use a file, not clippers

 This rarely ends well.
-Instead, it’s more effective to shape the nails using a file.There are a number of different types of files on the market.
+Instead, it’s more effective to shape the right hand nails using a nail file.There are a number of different types of nail files on the market.

 The next angle you may want to start with is the angle from the corner to the peak of the nail.
 Because we want the string to slide off the nail, we will create a sort of “ramp” from the (thumb-side, not pinky side) corner to the peak.

-Generally, you can start with about a 30 degree angle and go from there.
-The angle at which your play the strings will affect this angle.
+You can start with about a 30 degree angle and go from there.
+The angle at which you play the strings will affect this angle.
 How you hold the guitar, and the angles of your hand and wrist play a part as well.

 It’s good to remember that you are trying for a particular effect with the nail and the string.
 What the nail looks like is of no importance.
 So instead of making it look like a “ramp”, instead make it feel like one when you play.

-What about the thumbnail?
+What about the thumb nail?

-Polishing comes next
+Polishing the nail comes next

 Once you have shaped your nails, you have just one more step.
-The file you use will leave scrapes and ridges along the edge of your nails.
+The file you use will leave scrapes and ridges along the edges of your nails.
 You can feel them now, if you drag one nail over the edge of another.

 For this, my favorite product is a very fine sandpaper.
 You can have a piece in your pocket at all times, and your nails will thank you for it.

-To use nail paper, simply grind or file your nails with the paper.
+To use nail paper, simply grind or file your nails with the sand paper.
 Fold it, bunch it, whatever you like.